namoray/vision-workers/README.md

 [Bittensor](https://bittensor.com/whitepaper) • [Discord](https://discord.gg/dR865yTPaZ) • [Corcel](https://app.corcel.io/studio)
 </div>

+## NOTE:
+PLEASE MAKE ANY PR'S TO THE *PRE-MAIN* BRANCH FIRST.

+This way we can build the images before merging to main

 ## Introduction

 Welcome to sn19 GPU stuff!
 Follow the below guides to get started